 What does the third brake light look like?

--The third brake light on some street rods looks like an after thought add-on.
+-The third brake light on some classics looks like an after thought add-on.

 -Ravenhawk’s is a production LED design that is artfully fitted into a beautifully sculpted recess.